iamkdada/Azure-AD-OAuth-SAML-Python-Demo-CLI-APP/Usage-EN/CommandRef.md

   - --authn-context

     By specifying this option, you can add an Authn Context to the SAML request.
 For example, specify urn:oasis:names:tc:SAML:2.0:ac:classes:X509.

+  - --binding

+    Specifies the binding method for the SAML request.
+    Specify either 'redirect' or 'post'.

 ### dada saml show